Friday, July 10, 2026

 In 2025, Walt Disney World re-opened Test Track with a brand new re-theme.
 I already posted a mini-review for it, but I'll just repeat that it's another rare W for Walt Disney World and is likely the best version of the attraction we've gotten.
 This year, Walt Disney World unveiled their re-theme of Animation Courtyard.
 I haven't seen this yet, but just going off the pictures taken, I think it's yet another W for Walt Disney World.
 The area feels much more open with some fake grass placed here and there.

 There are many references to classic Disney animated characters, and figurines of some of these characters are placed about the area, some in easy to see spots and others in more hidden areas.
 This is one many weren't expecting much out of, and it seems most were pleasantly surprised.
 It's the rare time where Disney over-delivered.
 Just recently Walt Disney World closed down the Carousel of Progress for a complete overhaul with brand new scenes and new AAs (including one of Walt Disney himself).
 I already spoke my thoughts on this in an earlier post and they remain the same.
 There are other attractions that are more in need of an update than Carousel was, and I'm very much hurt I never got to say a final farewell.

 For the final update to discuss, we trek over to Disneyland in Anaheim, California to check out what the Imagineers and corporate did to the original classic: Pirates of the Caribbean.
 This directly relates back to the projected faces on Frozen Ever After and the placement of the Hatbox Ghost in Haunted Mansion.
 In the cave scenes, the powers that be removed the skeleton atop a mound of treasure and replaced him with a new AA with a screen-projected face.
 This is yet another change I have yet to see in person, but from everything I've seen...it looks (and sounds) BAD.

 According to Imagineering, this is the same character as before, but now we're getting to see how he became a skeleton.
 The idea of the pirate being caught in a perpetual loop of greed is a good one (The pirate drops a cursed coin.
 He comes back to life, looks around, picks up the coin out of greed, which causes him to turn into a skeleton.
 He flops back over, dropping the coin and breaking the curse.
 And on and on for eternity).
 The placement is, however, very poor as it ruins the creepy and foreboding atmosphere of the first act of the ride in the caves/grotto.
 He should have been placed at the very end of the ride, bringing the whole attraction full circle.

 The AA looks very cartoonish and silly, to the point where it distracts more than impresses and the goofy ass noises he makes disrupt the superb ambient noise and score during the first act of the ride.
 Imagineering touted this figure as "next-generation", even though we've seen this exact tech done to superior effect over at Epic universe in Monsters Unchained.
 In reality, the new Pirate AA is just a tweak to tech that's already existed for a decade now.
 It's apparently accomplished using Unreal Engine, which is the same software used for Fortnight.
 This explains why the new pirate is so goofy, ugly, and distracting.

-Corporate and Imagineering were more interested in satisfying their investors and shareholders than they were with keeping long-time fans happy, in the process diluting what is one of the best attractions on Earth (This one addition by no means destroys Pirates of the Caribbean, but it definitely detracts from or dilutes the atmosphere, pacing, and story of the ride.
-Heck, I'm not even a big fan of the Jack Sparrow and Barbosa AAs added to the POTC attractions back in 2006/2007.).
 Disney is no longer in the business of finding ways to stand out from the crowd or differentiate itself from its competitors.
 Remember when Fastpasses were free, for example?
 In the modern day, Disney is mostly concerned with chasing trends, finding ways to make their rides more kid-friendly and PC, and putting profit ahead of the guest experience.
-It's become abundantly clear in recently years that Disney could give less of a fuck about their guests and fans, and that is the most disappointing thing of all.
+It's become abundantly clear in recent years that Disney could give less of a fuck about their guests and fans.
+That is the most disappointing thing of all.
 The Disney brand used to mean something, now it means just about nothing.